ronakupadhyaya/Horizons-week-04/day2/warmup.md

 ## Goal

-Your goal is to create a Heroku account, and to install the Heroku toolbelt on your computer.
+Your goal is to create a Heroku account, and to install the Heroku CLI (Command Line Interface) on your computer.
 This will allow you to follow along with today's inline exercises, and to quickly deploy your project apps to the Heroku cloud.